buren/git-story/README.md

 ## Configuration
 For project specific configurations create a file named `.gitstoryrc` at the project's git root.

-See example with comments in [docs/gitstoryrc-example](https://github.com/buren/git-story/blob/master/docs/gitstoryrc-example).
+See full example with comments in [docs/gitstoryrc-example](https://github.com/buren/git-story/blob/master/docs/gitstoryrc-example).

 Available options and their default value: